Praqma/GodotDevOps/docs/BlogPost.md

 - Implements the feature
   - Use TDD where applicable
   - Create small [atomic commits](https://www.aleksandrhovhannisyan.com/blog/atomic-git-commits/)
-- Pushes your branch to GitHub when you're ready or taking a break
+- Push your branch to GitHub when you're ready or taking a break

 **Integration**

-- Make sure your branch is up-to-date ([rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) accordingly)
+- Make sure your branch is up-to-date, [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) when necessary
 - Create a [Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) for your branch
 - When the automatic build pipeline finishes with success, merge and close the Pull Request.